pzaino/thecrowler/doc/api.md

 * [POST] `/v1/information_seed/add`: Adds a new information seed.
 The JSON body accepts `information_seed` (required), `category_id`, `usr_id` (or `user_id`),
   `status` (defaults to `new`), `priority`, `engine`, `disabled`, and `config`.
+  The seed-level `config` may include `query_templates`, literal `queries`, selected provider names, request-bounding candidate filters, source defaults, and `candidate_plugins`; provider credentials are configured globally under `information_seed.providers` rather than in the request body.
 The response returns the created seed under `item`.
 * [GET] `/v1/information_seed/status?information_seed_id=<id>`: Returns the
   current status for a single information seed.
 The `id` or `q` query parameter may also be used for the seed ID.